The Merry Nibelung

 Baritones - Edward Albert, A. Scott Bullitt

-Jeremy Gill, music director and piano
+, music director and pianist

 Click here to see the program